eclipse-tycho/tycho/CONTRIBUTING.md

 ### Writing Tycho integration tests

 The tycho integration tests are located in the [tycho-its](https://github.com/eclipse/tycho/tree/master/tycho-its) subfolder of the repository.
-Creating a new integration test usually includes the follwoing steps:
+Creating a new integration test usually includes the following steps:

 1. create a new folder in the the [projects](https://github.com/eclipse/tycho/tree/master/tycho-its/projects) directory (see below for a good naming, but this could be improved as part of the review so don't mind to choose an intermediate name first), usually you would like to use `${tycho-version}` as a placeholder in your pom so the execution picks up the current tycho version
-2. Check if there is already a suitable test-class avaiable or simply create your own (again the name could be improved later on if required), the usual pattern for a self-contained test-case that fails the build is:
+2. Check if there is already a suitable test-class available or simply create your own (again the name could be improved later on if required), the usual pattern for a self-contained test-case that fails the build is:
 ```
 @Test
 public void test() throws Exception {